 Safety and relationships are now as necessary as ever, but they are not enough.
 Today's Club youth must experience school success, build 21st century skills, and find a pathway to post-secondary education or training so they can participate in and benefit from Silicon Valley opportunities.

 Students don't need a longer school day; they need a longer learning day and a longer learning year.
-They need expanded leaning time opportunities to fill in gaps, reinforce what they are learning in school, and develop the academic mindsets and habits that lead to success in school, and beyond.
+They need expanded learning time opportunities to fill in gaps, reinforce what they are learning in school, and develop the academic mindsets and habits that lead to success in school and beyond.